Discretionary Fiscal Policy

 When Congress raises taxes, it also slows growth.
 Higher taxes reduce the amount of disposable income available for families or businesses to spend.
 It decreases demand and slows economic growth.

 Discretionary fiscal policy should work as a counterweight to the business cycle.
 During the expansion phase, Congress and the president should cut spending and programs to cool down the economy.
-If done well, the reward is an ideal economic growth rate of around two to three percent a year.
+If done well, the reward is an ideal economic growth rate of around 2% to 3% a year.

 Instead, politicians keep spending and cutting taxes regardless of where we are in the boom and bust cycle.
 If they do it during a boom, it overstimulates the economy and creates asset bubbles, and leads to a more devastating bust.
 It’s one reason for the 2008 financial crisis.